swetha0175/FRAS/README.md

 ## 🧠 How It Works

 1. User registers their face using `FRAS_Registration.py`.
-2. System captures multiple facial encodings using `face_recognition`.
+2. `FRAS-main-system.py` captures multiple facial encodings using `face_recognition`.
-3. During attendance (`FRAS_main.py`), the webcam captures live frames and compares with known encodings.
+3. During attendance (`FRAS_main-system.py`), the webcam captures live frames and compares with known encodings.
 4. On match, the user's attendance is marked and logged in MySQL with a timestamp.

 ---